MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex01_Sensitive_Information_Types.md

 1. Select **+ Create sensitive info type** to open the wizard for a new sensitive information type.

-1. On the **Name your sensitive info type** page, enter the following information:
+1. On the **Name your sensitive info type** step, enter the following:

     - **Name**: Contoso Employee IDs
     - **Description**: Pattern for Contoso employee IDs.